zenml-io/zenml/examples/scipy/README.md

 # [SciPy](https://scipy.org/) sparse matrices in ZenML

-An elementary data structure widely used in `sklearn` to store sparse arrays.
+An elementary data structure widely used in `sklearn` to store sparse data more efficiently.

+## 🧰 How the example is implemented

+We train a simple linear model to classify text based on sentiment.

+The text is represented via a sparse [bag of words](https://en.wikipedia.org/wiki/Bag-of-words_model) vector.

 # 🖥 Run it locally